canonical/launchpad-manual/how-to/porting-builders-to-newer-ubuntu-versions.rst

 There are following steps to porting builders to newer Ubuntu versions.

 - Porting `launchpad-buildd <https://code.launchpad.net/~launchpad/launchpad-buildd/>`_ and its dependencies to work on the target Ubuntu version.
-You can follow `lp-buildd rtd docs <https://launchpad-buildd.readthedocs.io/en/latest/how-to/developing.html>`_ to develop and publish on buildd-staging PPA.
+You can follow `lp-buildd docs <https://launchpad-buildd.readthedocs.io/en/latest/how-to/developing.html>`_ to develop and publish on buildd-staging PPA.
     - Apart from the deb dependencies defined in `debian/control <https://git.launchpad.net/launchpad-buildd/tree/debian/control?h=noble>`_ in `launchpad-buildd <https://code.launchpad.net/~launchpad/launchpad-buildd/>`_, you would also need to make sure that deb packages of target ubuntu version are available for ``bzr-builder``, ``git-recipe-builder`` and ``quilt``.
     - These dependencies are defined in `charm-launchpad-buildd-image-modifier <https://git.launchpad.net/charm-launchpad-buildd-image-modifier/tree/files/scripts/setup-ppa-buildd#n111>`_